Cheetah by artists Gillie and Marc

 Vulnerable

 This 3-year-old female is a master hunter.
 She is so fast that she can outrun every creature on the plains of Africa.
 But her speed is not helping her so much.
-Her home is looking more and more like farmland and roads and it’s getting very hard to even find an animal to chase.
+Her home is looking more and more like farmlands and it’s getting very hard to even find an animal to chase.
 She knows she should stay away from these new settlements, the humans like to take her species as pets, but she’s not sure if she will have a choice much longer.

 The fastest land mammal in the world, the cheetah would leave most cars for dust reaching speeds of up to 128km/h and, perhaps even more impressive, can hit 95km/h in just 3 seconds!
 At these speeds’ cheetahs are not just limited to a straight line.
 They are very nimble, able to suddenly change direction.
 Once they hit their top speed, they can maintain it for only about 30 seconds.